Financial planning can be a challenge.

 Don’t Spend Without A Budget: Most people think of financial planning only in terms of investment, but if you have an income and bills, you have a budget, and it’s your job to keep it balanced.
-Accounting for the allocation of your funds, from the gas bill to groceries, and making sure to set as much aside as possible for life’s little emergencies, is the best way to guarantee a secure financial future.
+Accounting for the allocation of your funds, from the gas bill to groceries, and making sure to set as much aside as possible for life’s minor emergencies is the best way to guarantee a secure financial future.

 Don’t Ignore Interest Rates: Whether it’s the rate on your mortgage refinancing loan, your car loan, or your money market, smart financiers know that keeping up with the current borrowing and lending rates is the way to make sure that you are getting the best rates.